GANmouflage: 3D Object Nondetection with Texture Fields: Discussion

 \section{Discussion}

 We proposed a method for generating textures to conceal a 3D object within a scene.
 Our method can handle diverse and complex 3D shapes and significantly outperforms previous work in a perceptual study.
-We see our work as a step toward developing camouflage models that learn to conceal objects in lieu of hand-crafted heuristics.
-The animal kingdom has a range of powerful camouflage strategies, such as disruptive coloration and mimicry, that cleverly fool the visual system and may require new learning methods to capture.
-We also see this work as a step toward using the contents of a 3D scene to tailor the appearance of an object.
+We see our work as a step toward developing learning-based camouflage models.
+Additionally, the animal kingdom has a range of powerful camouflage strategies, such as disruptive coloration and mimicry, that cleverly fool the visual system and may require new learning methods to capture.

-\mypar{Limitations.} As in other camouflage work~\cite{owens2014camouflaging}, we use a simplified model of geometry and visual perception that does not account for lighting, shadows, or occlusion, and we do not address the problem of physically creating the camouflaged objects (\eg, printing).
+\mypar{Limitations.} As in other camouflage work~\cite{owens2014camouflaging}, we do not address the problem of physically creating the camouflaged object, and therefore do not systematically address practicalities like lighting and occlusion.

-\mypar{Ethics.} The research presented in this paper has the potential to contribute to useful applications, particularly to the problem of hiding unsightly objects, such as solar panels and utility boxes.
-This opens the possibility of creating more of these objects, especially in places where it was not previously possible.
-However, it also has the potential to be used for negative applications, such as hiding military equipment and surveillance cameras.
+\mypar{Ethics.} The research presented in this paper has the potential to contribute to useful applications, particularly to hiding unsightly objects, such as solar panels and utility boxes.
+However, it also has the potential to be used for negative applications, such as hiding nefarious military equipment and intrusive surveillance cameras.

 \mypar{Acknowledgements.} We thank Justin Johnson, Richard Higgins, Karan Desai, Gaurav Kaul, Jitendra Malik, and Derya Akkaynak for the helpful discussions and feedback.
 This work was supported in part by an NSF GRFP for JC.